Hugo Paul (politician)

-Life

-Early years
+Early life

 Hugo Paul was born into a working-class family in Hagen, an industrial city a short distance to the south of Dortmund.
 On leaving school he embarked on an apprenticeship as a toolmaker.
 He joined the Young Communists when he was 15, and became a member of the Communist Party itself in 1923.
 He held a leadership position with the Young Communists in Remscheid.
 In 1928 he joined the party leadership team (Bezirksleitung) for the Lower Rhine region and in 1929 he became a volunteer contributor to "Freiheit", a party newspaper published in Düsseldorf.
 In May 1931 Hugo Paul was in the Soviet Union: his stay there proved a defining and lasting experience.

-National politics
+Political career

 In July 1932 he was elected to the national parliament ("Reichstag") where, representing the Düsseldorf-East electoral district, he sat as one of 89 Communist Party members of the chamber.

 1932 was a year of mounting political crisis, and a second general election took place in November 1932, in which the Nazi Party lost 34 seats and the Communist Party actually gained 11.
 This time Hugo Paul was not elected, however.